TomWetmore/DeadEnds/Docs/Notes/import.md

 ###### Indexing Reference Values

 All Gedcom records (except header and trailer) have keys; they are the values of the level 0 root nodes.The user does not control these keys.
-However Gedcom allows records to have 1 REFN \<value\> lines that let users to assign their own keys to records.
+However Gedcom allows records to have 1 REFN lines that allow users to assign their own keys to records.
 The reference index maps these user-assigned keys to the key of the record using the reference key.
 This allows users to easily access records using their own keys.

 ###### More Indexing

-The LifeLines code that DeadEnds comes from uses only name and reference indexing.
-It would be very useful, however, if records could also be indexed by place and date values.
-I often thought about adding these indexes for LifeLines but is never happened.
+The LifeLines code that DeadEnds comes from provides only NAME and REFN value indexing.
+It would be very useful, however, if records could also be indexed by DATE and PLAC values.

+###### Validation

+Validation involves checking that the records in the database are correct.
+Validation occurs at different points.

+A first level of validation occurs when reading the Gedcom files.
+If they are not syntactically correct this is discovered first hand and the a database from the file is not created.